taylorpaisie/intro-to-forecasting/lessons/00-overview.md

 title: "00 — Course overview"
 ---

+## Why this matters

+Forecasting monthly financial or operational data (spend, execution, vendor performance, headcount) is critical for planning, budgeting, and resource allocation.
+This course teaches you to build **defensible, tested forecasts** that stakeholders can actually trust—not just optimistic projections.

 ## Outcomes

-By the end, you’ll be able to:
+By the end, you'll be able to:

 - Forecast monthly series for many groups (e.g., performers/vendors)
 - Backtest with rolling-origin evaluation
-- Compare models using MAE/RMSE/sMAPE
+- Compare models using MAE/RMSE/sMAPE (Symmetric Mean Absolute Percentage Error)
 - Build simple scenarios and communicate uncertainty
+- Present forecasts with assumptions clearly documented

+**Estimated time:** 2–3 hours (lessons + notebook)

 ## Data shape (recommended)